andr-ew/nest_/lib/nest_/README.md

     selector = _affordance
     items = nest_ {} or { {}, ... }
 }
+scrolling as a config for list, select, radio, etc ?

 _txt.enc.control {
     n = 2 or { 2, 3 }